bpstahlman/txtfmt/README.md

 * **Manual maps:** Insert one ore more _tokens_, which affect all subsequent text up to the next token.

 **Note:** Txtfmt's highlighting relies upon invisible characters (tokens) in the text, but you needn't know or care about this if you're using auto maps, which completely automate token insertion/removal.
 Manual maps (the _only_ type available until Txtfmt 3.0) do not shield the user nearly so well from this implementation detail, and hence, are provided mostly for backwards compatibility.

+**Note:** All examples on this page assume that your <LocalLeader> is at the default value (i.e., backslash).
+If you have set <LocalLeader> to something other than the default, replace the backslash in the examples with the appropriate character.
+    :help <LocalLeader>

 # Auto Maps
 Before diving into the details of auto maps, I'll present a few examples that show how easy they are to use.